InEngine-NET/InEngine.NET/doc/getting-started.md

 currentMenu: getting-started
 ---

-#Getting Started
+# Getting Started

-## Required Software
+## Install Required Software

 * [RabbitMQ](http://www.rabbitmq.com/download.html)
 * [Elasticsearch](http://www.elasticsearch.org/overview/elkdownloads/)

-##Install
+## Create a Console Application

+[Create a console application](http://msdn.microsoft.com/en-us/library/k1sx6ed2.aspx) called "MyProject" in Visual Studio or Xamarin Studio.

+## Add the IntegrationEngine Package

+### Visual Studio
-To install IntegrationEngine, run the following command in the Package Manager Console.
+Run the following command in the Package Manager Console.
 ```
 PM> Install-Package IntegrationEngine
 ```

-##Initialize
+### Xamarin Studio
+Navigate to _Project_&#8594;_Add Packages_, then search for "IntegrationEngine" in the _Add Packages_ GUI.

+## Initialize IntegrationEngine
 __IntegrationEngine__ requires a host application.
 It can be a console or service application.
 The following code snippet demonstrates how to instantiate and initialize __IntegrationEngine__ in a console app called _MyProject_.